Sonny Kiriakis: Storylines

 Jackson Steven Kiriakis, known as Sonny, was born on August 7, 1991, in Texas as the only biological child of Justin and Adrienne Kiriakis.
-In 2007, Justin and Adrienne (off-screen) move Sonny and their three others sons -- Alex, Joey and Victor—back to Salem where he enrolls in Salem High School.
-However, by January 2008, the family relocate again to Dubai.
-Justin returns to Salem in 2009, with Adrienne returning the following year.
+In 2007, Justin and Adrienne (off-screen) move Sonny and their three others sons—Alex, Joey and Victor—back to Salem where he enrolls in Salem High School.
+However, by January 2008, the family relocated again to Dubai.
+Justin returned to Salem in 2009, with Adrienne returning the following year.

 Sonny returns to Salem in the summer of 2011 and immediately decides to live as openly gay in Salem.
 Sonny comes out to his extended family, including his great uncle Victor (John Aniston).
 While Victor is supportive of his nephew, he is worried about how others will react.
 Sonny settles into his life getting a job an internship as a legal aid for the district attorney, reconnects with his family and develops fast friendships with Will Horton (Chandler Massey), Chad DiMera (Casey Deidrick) and Gabi Hernandez (Camila Banus), who accept him despite their friend T's (Brendan Coughlin) homophobic disapproval.
 Sonny later partners up with Chad and Will to launch a website for sports fans at Salem University.
 However, they are forced to shut the website down when criminals begin using it for illegal gambling.
 The criminals kidnap Gabi, Chad, Melanie Jonas (Molly Burnett) and Sonny's cousin Abigail Deveraux (Kate Mansi) forcing Sonny, Will and Austin Reed (Patrick Muldoon) to come to their rescue.
 Sonny and Chad embark on another business venture when they open Common Grounds coffee shop together.
 Sonny wants the shop to be a place where people from all walks of life can feel accepted.
 When Will chooses not to be involved, Sonny suspects he is keeping his distance because he is questioning his sexuality.
 Trying to be supportive, Sonny often invites Will to hang out with him and his friends.
 When Will confides in Sonny about his feelings in the summer of 2012, Sonny realizes he has fallen for him and kisses him, only for Will to reject him.
 T accuses Sonny of making Will gay and physically assaults him.
-Sonny is comforted by his friends and family and Victor even threatens T. Sonny and Will begin dating when Will officially comes out only for Will's father Lucas (Bryan Dattilo) to disapprove.
+Sonny is comforted by his friends and family, and Victor even threatens T. Sonny and Will begin dating when Will officially comes out only for Will's father Lucas (Bryan Dattilo) to disapprove.
 However, once Sonny makes it clear that he definitely loves Will, Lucas becomes more accepting.
 With their relationship going so well, Sonny agrees to lend Will some money.